gbuendia/uebersicht_polizeiticker_widget/README.md

 ###  Install and configure
 Just download and extract the zip file in the apps' widgets folder (normally at `~/Library/Application support/Übersicht/widgets`), open `index.coffee` with a text editor and change the desired values.

-The widget uses Python and its libraries urllib2 and xml.etree, so they should be installed in the computer beforehand.

 ### Use
 Just let it sit on your screen.
 If something catches your attention and want to know more,